 Funding Circle UK is entitled to receive loan servicing fees equal to 1 per cent. per annum, calculated daily, on the aggregate outstanding principal balance of the portfolio of loans held by each of Basinghall, Lambeth and Queenhithe excluding any loans which have been charged off as defined in the Servicing Agreement.
-Servicing fees to Funding Circle UK of £1,386,591 were incurred during the year (2019: £1,963,510).
-Servicing fees outstanding as at 31 March 2020 were £56,860 (2019: £190,281).
-Following the transfer of credit assets by Lambeth to Basinghall on 17 June 2020, Lambeth's servicing agreement in place with Funding circle UK was terminated on the same date.
+Servicing fees to Funding Circle UK of £678,191 were incurred during the year (2020: £1,386,591).
+Servicing fees outstanding as at 31 March 2021 were £74,569 (2020: £56,860).
+Following the transfer of Credit Assets by Lambeth to Basinghall on 17 June 2020, Lambeth's servicing agreement in place with Funding Circle UK was terminated on the same date.
+Following the transfer of Credit Assets by Queenhithe to Basinghall on 17 August 2020, Queenhithe's servicing agreement in place with Funding Circle UK was terminated on the same date.